GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ...
 ```

-### UMA Scope Expressions

-UMA Scope expressions is Gluu invented extension of UMA 2 which give flexible way to combine scopes and thus propose more robust way to grant access.

-More information about exact way how it works please find [here](./uma-expression.md)

 ## UMA RS
 If you need to secure apps with UMA 2 RS code so that the app(s) can defer policy decisions to your Gluu Server, you should use Gluu's [oxd client software](http://oxd.gluu.org).